 Meet dolphins up close and personal.
 This hour-long cruise takes you where the dolphins play.
 The boat, which holds only six passengers, sits low in the water so you get as close as you can without getting wet.

 84 Bayshore Drive

-Climb aboard the Mustang II in Port Aransas for sunset cruises, dolphin tours, or school field trips.
-Experience a shrimp trawl catch of live crabs, fish shrimp, and stingrays, as well as a live touch tank.
-Launches from Woody’s Sports Center.
+Climb aboard the Mustang in Port Aransas for sunset cruises or dolphin tours.
+Experience a shrimp trawl catch of live crabs, fish shrimp, and stingrays as well as a live touch tank.

 154 W. Cotter St.